polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 ---
 title: 'Fastlane and App Store Connect API keys'
 slug: 'fastlane-appstore-connect-api-and-github-actions'
-excerpt: 'An up to date guide on how to safely use an App Store Connect API key with fastlane and Github Actions.'
+excerpt: 'An up to date guide on how to use an App Store Connect API key with Fastlane and Github Actions.'
 pubDate: '2023-01-11'
 readtime: '6'
 tags: [{ name: 'CI/CD', slug: 'ci-cd' }, { name: 'Fastlane', slug: 'fastlane' }]